 To learn more about the history of St. Augustine Webster Church and of Catholicism in Barton-Upon-Humber take a look at this article, written by Ursula Vickerton.

 St Augustine Webster’s welcomes visitors.
-Service times are listed below.
+Times of Holy Mass and other services are listed below.
 To keep up to date with what is going on in the parish visit the news page.
 More information and messages from Father Michael can be found by downloading the weekly Bulletin.

 PLEASE USE OUR COVID 19 “BUTTON” TO CHECK THE CURRENT GUIDANCE.